Plate Handling

 Please remember that polymer plates are water-soluble.
 The thin layer of oil based ink you use to wipe the plate is generally enough to protect it, however do use prudence.
 Never spray water directly on the plate.
 Soaked printmaking paper should be damp, but not glistening wet.
 Although some people claim to have used water-based inks with polymer successfully, we don't recommend it with Intaglio Editions polymer photogravure plates.

-Plate Cleanup & Recycling
+Plate Cleanup, Storage & Recycling

 The recommended cleanup method for our plates is to put the plate on clean newsprint and spray it with SOYsolv® II (available from Daniel Smith and other fine art printmaking suppliers).
 This soy-based solvent is very gentle on the plate's plastic substrate and finer matrix.
 Rub it carefully into the plate with gloved hands, and then sop it up with clean newsprint.
 Repeat until most of the ink has been removed from the plate.
 Run it through the press onto four layers of clean newsprint.
 Now do a final, light sprinkle with clean mineral spirits, rub it into the plate with a clean, gloved hand, blot with clean newsprint, and run it through press onto four layers of clean newsprint again.
 Wrap the plate in clean newsprint, seal it in plastic, and store it horizontally in a cool dry place.
 Our steel-backed plates may be recycled anywhere that accepts scrap steel metal.
+See our YouTube video above for full instructions.

 Visa and Mastercard Accepted

-Call us at (303) 818-5187 or E-mail to discuss your project today.
+Or call us at (303) 818-5187 or E-mail to discuss your project today.